JOSEPH SHEPHERD MILLER, ESQ.

 Founding Chairman, President & CEO

 Joseph Shepherd Miller, Esq. is Founder, President, Chief Executive Officer, and Founding Board Chair of The Washington Center for Technology Policy Inclusion (WashingTECH) -- the nation's first organization focused exclusively on diversity and inclusion in technology public policymaking experts outside the Washington, DC. beltway.
 He served as the organization's first President & CEO from 2014-2023.
 As a nonpartisan, nonprofit 501(c)(3) educational charity based in Reston, Virginia in the Washington, D.C.
-Metropolitan Area, WashingTECH's mission is to defend America's democracy and diversity by fostering an inclusive narrative about technology's impact on society.
+Metropolitan Area.
+His life's work is to defend America's democracy and diversity by fostering an inclusive narrative about technology's impact on society.

 Prior to founding WashingTECH, Joe served as Deputy Director and Senior Policy Director of the Media and Technology Institute at the Joint Center for Political and Economic Studies--America's Black Think Tank.
 Previously, Joe served as a Fellow with the Multicultural Media, Telecom & Internet Council, where he advocated on Capitol Hill and before the Federal Communications Commission on behalf of underrepresented communities struggling to access critical technology.

 Prior to his advocacy career, Joe spent over a decade working in broadcast advertising sales and programming at stations including New York's Hot 97 and WQXR-FM, New York's Classical Music Radio Station (now owned by